-In Jan 2014, he gave up a senior corporate position, to follow his dream of becoming one of the world’s most respected photographers with the aim of capturing the dignity, purity and soul of people, within their environment - documenting stories from around the world.
-In Sep 2016, Tariq was named as one of the Top 10 Travel Portrait Photographers you should know (focusing on social issues and inequality in various societies across the globe) by International Photography Awards, USA - part of the Lucie Foundation.
+In Jan 2014, Tariq Zaidi gave up a senior corporate position, to pursue his passion of capturing the dignity, purity and soul of people, within their environment - documenting stories from around the world.
+In Sep 2016, Tariq was named as one of the Top 10 Photographers you should know, focusing on social issues and inequality in various societies across the globe.

-Tariq's latest stories from Angola, Brazil, North Korea, Chad, Mongolia, South Sudan, Indonesia, Ethiopia & Cambodia have been featured (in print & online) on:
+Tariq's latest work from Angola, Brazil, Cambodia, Chad, Ethiopia, Indonesia, Mongolia, North Korea & South Sudan have been featured (in print & online) on:

 - The Guardian: Women of the Favela, Brazil

 - Smithsonian Magazine: View From Pyongyang, North Korea